cwg930/RoboSub/Electronics/Fuel Guage/README.txt

+***UPDATE*** *.ASC Extension no longer needed with addition of Diptrace Library Files. *.ASC Files will no longer be updated.
+Please use the regular *.DCH extension

 Note on *.ASC file type.
 This is the exported varient of a Diptrace File.
 It is important to use so as to maintain custom components and patterns that have been placed in the schematics and designs.